What you need to know about the SASISOPA certification audit

 - Industrial: applied to activities in the hydrocarbons sector that go from survey and exploration to storage.

-- Commercial: applied to activities related to the sale to the public and distribution of natural and liquefied petroleum and oil.
+- Commercial: applied to activities related to the sale to the public of natural gas, and distribution and sale of the public of liquefied petroleum gas and petroleum products.

 An organization can define the SASISOPA type that needs by determining it’s processes map, knowing the permit granted by the Energy Regulation Commission (CRE for its Spanish acronym), and the stages of the hydrocarbon sector value chain.